satyajitdutt-data/data-projects/README.md

 ## Work Experience
 ### Data Analyst @ Deutsche Bundesbank (_March 2021 - Present_)

-Analyse issues related to data collected from one of the largest business surveys in Germany (https://shorturl.at/xzSV1).
-I prepare monthly summaries from the latest data that include data visualisation of the main insights of firms’ subjective beliefs and perceptions about prices, and interest rates that are distributed to different stakeholders within the central bank. data from A/B tests administered from questions within the survey and analyse firm retention rates to help provide data-driven insights on what path to pursue next.
+- Analyse issues related to data collected from one of the largest business surveys in Germany (https://shorturl.at/xzSV1).
+I prepare monthly summaries from the latest data that include data visualisation of the main insights of firms’ subjective beliefs and perceptions about prices, and interest rates that are distributed to different stakeholders within the central bank.
+Analyse data from A/B tests administered from questions within the survey and analyse firm retention rates to help provide data-driven insights on what path to pursue next.

-Analysed and supported a project about German household expenditure patterns using daily point-of-sale data.
+- Analysed and supported a project about German household expenditure patterns using daily point-of-sale data.
 The findings were published in a working paper and were reported on by German media outlets in
 2021 (https://shorturl.at/kHJP2) and also in leading international research centres (https://shorturl.at/uARU6)

-**Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+###
+Senior Researcher @ eibniz Institute for Financial Research SAFE (_Aug 2016 - Jul 2021_)
+- Conducted doctoral research related to consumption patterns of European households in the presence of different income changes.
+One of my dissertation papers which I co-wrote with a colleague analysed the impact of different household and wealth segments and the pension system on household expenditure patterns.
+- Supported many projects including one that found that looked at the relationship between the subjective beliefs of future prices and the current saving behaviour of Dutch households.
+Performed an end-to-end analysis that involved understanding a complex entity diagram to merge independently run datasets that contained information from the same household.
+This was published as a working paper (https://shorturl.at/cjT350)

 ## Projects
 ### Data-Driven EEG Band Discovery with Decision Trees